allynaus/movie_api/README.md

 ### REST API in use:
 Once logged in, Users can expect to have results from their interactions to be processed and operations performed on the server-side through a series of requests and responses being checked in the database.

+### Authorization & Authentication
+I have included password hashing, JWT Passport Authentication, and included validation logic throughout my app to protect User's information and data from being compromised.
+The only endpoint without the JWT Passport token being "/", due to it needing to be 'READ' by all users.

 ### Where to View
 MyFlix is hosted online through Heroku and imported via MongoAtlas for a more secure, fast runtime environment that can be easily accessed by any server.